arduino/docs-content/content/hardware/04.pro/shields/portenta-vision-shield/tutorials/voice-recognition-cyberon/content.md

 ## Next Steps

-After getting the demo sketch working, we encourage you to start implementing this on your own project.
+After getting the demo sketch working, we encourage you to start implementing this on your own project to unleash the full potential of the Arduino Speech Recognition Engine.

-We recommend checking out Cyberon's documentation:
+In case you are looking for more information, you can check out Cyberon's documentation:
-* The included within the downloaded library, inside the `extra` folder inside the library's path, as well as the `Readme.md` file that contains the requirements and the steps shown in this tutorial.
+* Inside each of the libraries and under the folder "extra", you will find additional documentation made by Cyberon, as well as the `Readme.md` file that contains the requirements and the steps shown in this tutorial
+* Cyberon's youtube channel contains a series of step-by-step tutorials that can help you to know more about how to use the Arduino Speech Recognition Engine: https://youtube.com/playlist?list=PLTEknqO5GAbrzlKN3fP-rW0l7BntOuaK0.
+* Cyberon's official Maker User Guide: https://tool.cyberon.com.tw/ArduinoDSpotterAuth/Document/Cyberon_DSpotterSDK_Maker_User_Guide_Arduino_Platform.pdf

+## Conclusion

+In this tutorial, you have learned how to get a trial or paid license to use the Arduino Speech Recognition and, once you have your license, how to use test the free demo sketch and how to create your own project with your own custom voice triggers.
+Finally, you have learned the different licenses and limitations and how to upgrade a free project already made to be used with a more advanced license.

+Also, you have tested the very base APIs from the DSpotter SDK, so you will be able to embed this on your project quickly.
 * The linked PDF on the e-mail received when getting the license: https://tool.cyberon.com.tw/ArduinoDSpotterAuth/Document/Cyberon_DSpotterSDK_Maker_User_Guide_Arduino_Platform.pdf